v-cakoll/docs.pl-pl/docs/core/tools/csproj.md

 ### <a name="includebuildoutput"></a>IncludeBuildOutput

-Te wartości logiczne określają, czy zestawy danych wyjściowych kompilacji powinny być pakowane do pliku *. nupkg* , czy nie.
+Ta wartość logiczna określa, czy zestawy danych wyjściowych kompilacji powinny być pakowane do pliku *. nupkg* , czy nie.

 ### <a name="includecontentinpack"></a>IncludeContentInPack